13+ Best Construction Safety Tips for 2023 – SafetyVideos.com

 1. Provide Appropriate Personal Protective Equipment

 Lack of personal protective equipment is a leading cause of construction accidents.
-This describes fall protection systems such as harnesses and fall arrests, but it’s also essential to ensure that you’ve covered the basics.
+This describes fall protection systems such as harnesses and fall arrests, but it’s also essential to ensure you’ve covered the basics.
 This includes:

 - Hard hats.
 A hard hat is mandatory for anyone working on construction sites.
 Falling objects are a permanent risk, and head protection is a compulsory layer of defense.
-Hard hats can reduce the risk of severe injuries and even save lives – they’re essential and affordable pieces of protective gear.
+Hard hats can reduce the risk of severe injuries and even save lives – they’re essential and affordable protective gear.

 - Protective goggles.
 Wherever workers might be exposed to flying particles or heat (e.g., on a welding project), face protection such as goggles should always be worn and provided by the employer.
 Employees are at risk of life-changing injuries such as blindness caused by flying debris, and the risk isn’t worth taking compared to the low cost of safety goggles.